Robert McCartney (Northern Irish politician)

-Robert Law McCartney, KC (born 24 April 1936), known as Bob McCartney, is a Northern Irish barrister and Unionist politician who was leader of the UK Unionist Party (UKUP) from 1995 to 2007.

-He was the Member of Parliament (MP) for North Down from 1995 to 2001, and a Member of the Northern Ireland Assembly (MLA) for North Down from 1998 to 2007.
+Robert Law McCartney (born 24 April 1936) is a Northern Irish barrister and Unionist politician who was leader of the UK Unionist Party (UKUP) from 1995 to 2007.
+He was the Member of Parliament (MP) for North Down from 1995 to 2001 and a Member of the Northern Ireland Assembly (MLA) for North Down from 1998 to 2007.

 Political career

-McCartney was initially a member of the Ulster Unionist Party (UUP), and was first elected to the Northern Ireland Assembly in the 1982 Assembly election for North Down.
+McCartney was initially a member of the Ulster Unionist Party (UUP) and first elected to the Northern Ireland Assembly in the 1982 Assembly election for North Down.
 He was later expelled from the UUP in June 1987, when he refused to withdraw from the general election of that year.
 He stood against the incumbent Popular Unionist Party MP Sir James Kilfedder in North Down as a "Real Unionist", but failed to win the seat.

 In the 1995 by-election in North Down, after the death of Kilfedder, he was elected as a "UK Unionist" defeating the Ulster Unionist Party candidate.
 He subsequently established the United Kingdom Unionist Party to contest elections to the Northern Ireland Forum and the related talks which started in 1996.
 The other party representatives to the forum were Conor Cruise O'Brien and Cedric Wilson, a former low-level DUP member in the 1980s.
 McCartney retained his Westminster seat in the 1997 election.

 He opposed the subsequent Good Friday Agreement in the May 1998 referendum and his party won five seats in the Assembly elections later that year (McCartney himself in North Down, Cedric Wilson in Strangford, Patrick Roche in Lagan Valley, Norman Boyd in South Antrim and Roger Hutchinson in East Antrim).

 However, Wilson, Roche, Boyd and Hutchinson parted company with McCartney in December 1998 because of their leader's so-called 'exit strategy' from the Northern Ireland Assembly in the event of Sinn Féin being allowed seats in the new Northern Ireland Government.
 McCartney denounced them, saying all four were "famous in their own living rooms" and that their supporters could "fit into a telephone box".
 In 2008 both Wilson and Boyd attended meetings of Jim Allister's Traditional Unionist Voice.